 Rape and sexual assault are sexual acts which take place without someone’s consent.
 Such sexual violence can have a devastating effect on health and wellbeing.

 Sexual violence is the use of sexual actions and words that are unwanted by or harmful to another person.
-Sexual violence is widespread, can happen to anyone at any age, and threatens women and girls from a very young age.
+Sexual violence is widespread, can happen to anyone at any age and threatens women and girls from a very young age.
 Sexual violence is wrong and harmful.
-Sexual abuse is any form of sexual violence, including rape, child molestation, incest, and similar forms of non-consensual sexual contact.
-Most sexual abuse experts agree sexual abuse is never only about sex.
-Instead, it is often an attempt to gain power over victims.
+Sexual abuse is any form of sexual violence including rape, child molestation, incest and similar forms of non-consensual sexual contact.
+Most sexual abuse experts agree that sexual abuse is never only about sex.
+Instead it is often an attempt to gain power over victims.

 Rape: Forced sexual contact with someone who does not or cannot consent.
-Forcing sex upon someone who does not want it, who is intoxicated, or who is not legally old enough to give consent all constitute rape.
-Though a handful of states specifically define rape as forcible sexual intercourse, any form of forcible sexual contact can have long-lasting effects on the victim, and most states now recognize forced oral sex and similar forms of assault as rape.
+Forcing sex upon someone who does not want it, who is intoxicated or who is not legally old enough to give consent all constitutes rape.
+Though a handful of States specifically define rape as forcible sexual intercourse, any form of forcible sexual contact can have long-lasting effects on the victim and most States now recognize forced oral sex and similar forms of assault as rape.

-Sexual assault: Non-consensual sexual contact with another person.
+Sexual Assault: Non-consensual sexual contact with another person.
 Sexual assault includes behavior such as groping and any unwanted sexual touching.
-Attempted rape also falls into the category of sexual assault.
+Attempted rape also falls into the category of sexual assault or sexual abuse.

 It is also important to look at other factors that contribute to sexual violence occurring such as those that are used to justify or excuse sexual violence.
 Gender-based stereotypes reinforce inequality between genders.

 The key risk factor for experiencing sexual violence is being female.
 There is a higher prevalence of sexual violence amongst young women but it can happen to anyone of any age.
-Since gender based violence is so common, many women experience more than one formof abuse during their lifetime.
-Sexual victimisation in childhood or adolescence increases the risk of both physical and sexual abuse in adulthood.
+Since gender based violence is so common many women experience more than one form of abuse during their lifetime.
+Sexual victimisation during childhood or adolescence increases the risk of both physical and sexual abuse in adulthood.

-Sexual violence, including rape and other forms of assault, is reported to occur in the LGBTQ community at a rate that is the same or higher than the rate of sexual violence among those who identify as heterosexual.
-However, sexual crimes in the LGBTQ community are often not reported, since LGBTQ survivors of sexual violence often face heterosexism, homophobia, transphobia, a discriminatory legal system, and other concerns, should they come forward and report an attack.
+Sexual violence including rape and other forms of assault is reported to occur in the LGBTQ community at a rate that is the same or higher than the rate of sexual violence among those who identify as heterosexual.
+However sexual crimes in the LGBTQ community are often not reported since LGBTQ survivors of sexual violence often face heterosexism, homophobia, transphobia, a discriminatory legal system and other concern should they come forward to report an attack.

 Childhood Sexual Abuse

-The sexual abuse of children can take many forms and includes behaviors where there is no physical contact, such as exposure or voyeurism.
-Childhood sexual abuse is common: Forty-four percent of sexual assault victims are under the age of 18, and one in 10 children are abused before the age of 18.
-Although the abuse of children may, in some cases, stem from a sexual attraction to children, a perpetrator may also abuse a child in order to gain power over the child.
+Sexual abuse of children can take many forms and includes behaviors where there is no physical contact such as exposure or voyeurism.
+Childhood sexual abuse is common: 44% of sexual assault victims are under the age of 18, and one in 10 children are abused before the age of 18.
+Although the abuse of children may in some cases stem from a sexual attraction to children, a perpetrator may also abuse a child in order to gain power over the child.
 A perpetrator will often also threaten or manipulate the child to prevent him or her from disclosing the abuse.

 Rape and sexual assault can have a serious effect on short and long-term physical and mental health.
 This may vary according to the nature of the assault, when it took place, previous history of abuse and the other circumstances of an individual’s life.

-Experiencing sexual violence as an adult can trigger intense reactions for those who experienced sexual abuse as a child and is linked to significantly elevated levels of post-traumatic stress disorder (PTSD) and depression.
-Cumulative experiences of repeat victimization can lead to what is described as complex post-traumatic stress disorder
+Experiencing sexual violence as an adult can trigger intense reactions for those who experienced sexual abuse as a child and is linked to significantly elevated levels of Post-Traumatic Stress Disorder (PTSD) and depression.
+Cumulative experiences of repeat victimization can lead to what is described as complex PTSD.

 Some behavioral signs of abuse include: